 All unconscious habits are memorized by the body and become a state of being or part of our personality.
 It’s difficult to pull out a lifelong behavior from our lifestyle, because it has become so familiar that we often believe that “it’s just the way we are.”
 It’s like pulling out a block without toppling the whole tower, like the popular game Jenga.

 Receiving is essential.
-Our very first breaths were the first gift of life that required receiving.
+Our very first breaths were the first gift of life and breathing requires receiving.

 So to all those pleasers out there, give yourself permission to receive.

 For support and skills to empower you: get our e-book, Advice from an Ex-People Pleaser: How to Stop Being a People Pleaser.